TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 The definition of the data types and parameters used complies to the :ref:`column types defined by TCA <t3tca:columns-types>`.

-The settings must be added within the :html:`<el>` element in the Flexform configuration schema file.
+The settings must be added within the :html:`<el>` element in the FlexForm configuration schema file.

-.. index:: Flexforms; Select field
+.. index:: FlexForms; Select field

 Select field
 ------------